top of page

 EAWOPii key strand lead

-Dr Ishbel McWha-Hermann is a faculty member at the University of Edinburgh Business School.
-She has developed a career of research, teaching and outreach based on applying the tools and theories of work and organizational psychology to social justice at work.
+Ishbel is an Associate Professor at the University of Edinburgh Business School.
+She has developed a career of research, teaching and outreach based on applying the tools and theories of work and organizational psychology to social justice at work, particularly for marginalized and vulnerable workers, and in international work contexts.

 Business School